-The greatest amount of used spool disk in the last 30 days, in percent.
+The greatest amount of used spool disk in the last 30 days, Current Spool Usage % HWM in percent.

-Delivered Unacked Msgs
+Delivered Unacked Msgs Util % Refer to Solace documentation for more information.

-Util %

-Ingress Flow Count The number of ingress flows.
+The number of ingress flows.
+Ingress Flow Count

 Ingress Flow HWM The greatest number of ingress flows in the last 30 days.